 - Wealth PMS (50L+)

 India saw its first REIT (Real Estate Investment Trust) in 2019.
-Two years later there are now three (Mindspace REIT, Brookfield REIT, and Embassy REIT).
+Three years later there are now three (Mindspace REIT, Brookfield REIT, and Embassy REIT).
 REITs as an investment option have gained significant popularity among institutions & retail investors.
-This is in spite of the cloud over future growth of office spaces.

 Real Estate Investment Trust (REIT) is a tax-efficient vehicle that owns a portfolio of income-generating real estate assets.
 A REIT is created by a sponsor, who transfers ownership of assets to the trust in exchange for its units.